learn-anything/2017-release/client/languages/en/about.md

 sharing your expertise, helping with the development and contributing to new features or just participating in the conversations in our [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ).

-<a href="https://github.com/learn-anything/maps/wiki/Contributing-%F0%9F%91%AC" class="about-btn">Learn more about Contributing</a>
+<a href="https://github.com/learn-anything/maps/wiki/Contributing-%F0%9F%91%AC" class="dialog-btn">Learn more about Contributing</a>
 <div class="md-separator"></div>